ngsiokun/SavorMeDeviceSensitive/AUTOMATED_APP_STARTUP_GUIDE.md

 ### Overview
 This document provides a complete, step-by-step guide for running the SavorMe application with automatic error detection, correction, and validation.
 The system now includes advanced recipe variety, nutrient target tracking, and comprehensive mood-based nutrition analysis.

-### 📋 **Critical Documentation References**
+### 📋 **Critical Documentation Reference**
-**IMPORTANT**: Before starting the application, ensure you have reviewed these essential files:
+**IMPORTANT**: Before starting the application, ensure you have reviewed the essential documentation:

+**`MASTER_FILE_ORGANIZATION.md`** - **SINGLE SOURCE OF TRUTH** for all project files and configuration
-1. **`MASTER_FILE_ORGANIZATION.md`** - Complete file inventory and organization guide
+   - Complete file inventory and organization guide
+   - Project status, configuration, and startup commands
    - Shows where to find each file and its purpose
+   - Contains all essential documentation references
    - Prevents forgotten files during updates
    - Essential for understanding project structure

-2. **`CUSTOMIZATIONS_PERSISTENT.md`** - Design system and page specifications
-   - Contains all essential customizations and design system specifications
-   - Verification checklists for proper page rebuilding
-   - Blueprint for consistent quality and branding across deployments

-3. **`SAVORME_MASTER_OVERVIEW.md`** - Complete project reference
-   - Integration checklist to prevent forgotten files
-   - File status tracking and relationships
-   - Comprehensive project overview
+   - **This file contains all the information from other documentation files**

 ### ⚠️ **CRITICAL: Use Command Prompt Only**
 **ALL COMMANDS IN THIS GUIDE MUST BE RUN VIA COMMAND PROMPT (cmd.exe) AND NEVER USE POWERSHELL.** PowerShell may cause compatibility issues with the batch scripts and environment setup.
 Always open Command Prompt (cmd.exe) before running any commands from this guide.

-### Latest Features (v3.1.0)
+### Latest Features (v3.1.1)
+- **✅ Secondary Nutrients Fix**: Fixed issue where secondary nutrients (magnesium, iron, B12, folate, vitamin D, omega-3, zinc, vitamin C) were showing as 0mg/0g instead of actual calculated values
+- **Enhanced Nutrition Model**: Updated NutritionInfo model to include all secondary nutrients for mood-based scoring
+- **Nutrient Enhancement Pipeline**: Added _enhance_recipe_nutrition() method to properly populate secondary nutrients from canonical data
 - **Evidence-Based Mood Mapping**: Updated with latest scientific research and meta-analyses
 - **EPA-Focused Omega-3**: Targets EPA ≥ 60% of EPA+DHA for optimal mood support
 - **Anti-Inflammatory Mediterranean Pattern**: Enhanced with neuroprotective herbs/spices